skygenesisenterprise/aether-wallet/.github/COMMERCIAL.md

 You **must contact Sky Genesis Enterprise** and obtain a commercial license **if you plan to**:

-- Offer Aether Mail as a paid or free SaaS (Software-as-a-Service) product.
+- Offer Aether Wallet as a paid or free SaaS (Software-as-a-Service) product.
-- Bundle Aether Mail into a commercial product or platform.
+- Bundle Aether Wallet into a commercial product or platform.
-- Use Aether Mail in a business context without open-sourcing your modifications and dependencies (as required by AGPLv3).
+- Use Aether Wallet in a business context without open-sourcing your modifications and dependencies (as required by Apache 2.0).
 - Require a proprietary license or want to avoid the AGPLv3 copyleft obligations.

 ## 🧾 Why a Commercial License?